oneapi-src/oneDNN/rfcs/20240722-group-query-attention/README.md

 2. Same as option 2, still the pattern cannot be used to optimize a framework graph directly.
 Frameworks will have to implement GQA fusion by themselves and leverage this option to optimized the fused GQA.

+## Summary
+We would recommend to go with option 2, as it don't need to change the API and minimal changes to the library.
+It is simple enough for understanding.
+For the cons, it is releted to the integration in the framework.
+Actually framework have to implement GQA fusion by themselves for both option2 and option3, also option 1 when the implementation in the community changes.

 ## References